-- assesses children and adults for artificial limbs (prostheses) and supportive devices like braces

-    or splints (orthoses)
+- assesses children and adults for artificial limbs (prostheses) and supportive devices like braces or splints (orthoses)

-    - designs, makes and fits artificial limbs and supportive devices.
+- designs, makes, fits and maintains artificial limbs and supportive devices.

 Orthotist/prosthetists work on improving the movement and comfort of people who have:

 - injuries – for example, fractures or burns.

 Orthotist/prosthetists aim to help people take part in everyday life more easily and enjoy life more.

 Orthotist/prosthetists typically work in private clinics, as well as public and private hospitals.